Joyce

 BIOGRAPHY

-Ms. El-Khoury’s discography also includes two other rare Donizetti operas on the Opera Rara label (Les Martyrs and Belisario) conducted by Sir Mark Elder – all to critical acclaim.
+Born in Lebanon and raised in Canada, Joyce El-Khoury has an acclaimed reputation for bringing newly discovered and rarely performed works to life, most recently with the world premieres of Donizetti’s L’Ange de Nisida at the Royal Opera House Covent Garden and Franz Liszt’s Sardanapalo with the Weimar Staatskapelle, both recorded and released internationally.
+Ms. El-Khoury’s discography also includes two other rare Donizetti operas on the Opera Rara label (Les Martyrs and Belisario) conducted by Sir Mark Elder –all to critical acclaim.
 Her first solo disc, Écho, recorded with The Hallé and conducted by Carlo Rizzi was nominated for a Juno Award from the Canadian Academy of Recording Arts and Sciences in recognition of outstanding achievements in the music industry.

-The recipient of the 2022 Maria Callas Debut Artist of the Year from the Dallas Opera, Ms. El-Khoury’s has performed over 30 leading roles in major opera houses around the world in an expansive repertoire including Norma, Carmen, Tosca, Madama Butterfly, Violetta (La traviata), Amelia (Un ballo in maschera), Anna Bolena, Maria Stuarda, Elisabetta (Roberto Devereux), Imogene (Il Pirata), Liù (Turandot), Anna (Le Villi), Tatyana (Eugene Onegin), Leïla (Les pêcheurs de perles), Salome (Hérodiade), Tatyana Bakst (Great Scott), among others.
+The recipient of the 2022 Maria Callas Debut Artist of the Year from the Dallas Opera, Ms. El-Khoury’s has performed over 30 leading roles in major opera houses around the world in an expansive repertoire including Norma, Carmen, Tosca, Madama Butterfly, Violetta (La traviata), Amelia (Un ballo in maschera),Anna Bolena, Maria Stuarda, Elisabetta (Roberto Devereux),Imogene (Il Pirata), Liù (Turandot), Anna (Le Villi),Tatyana (Eugene Onegin), Leïla (Les pêcheurs de perles), Salome (Hérodiade),Tatyana Bakst (Great Scott), among others.
 Recent career highlights include the title role of Carmen at Oper in Steinbruch as well as title role of Bellini’s Norma at the Athens’ Herodes Atticus Theatre at the Acropolis in Athens, Greece.
-This new production of Norma, honoring the centennial celebration of Maria Callas, was directed by acclaimed documentary filmmaker, Tom Volf, who has become the most important collector and expert on the work of Maria Callas with his award-winning documentary Maria by Callas.
+This new production of Norma, honoring the centennial celebration of Maria Callas, was directed by acclaimed documentary filmmaker, Tom Volf, who has become the most important collector and expert on the work of Maria Callas with his award-winning documentary Maria by Callas

 Ms. El-Khoury has collaborated with some of the opera world’s most prolific conductors.
 She joined maestro Riccardo Muti in her debut as Amelia in Un Ballo in Maschera with the Chicago Symphony Orchestra & with the Tokyo Spring Festival as well as the Verdi Requiem at the Teatro Massimo Palermo in Italy.
-She frequently worked with the late Lorin Maazel at the beginning of her professional career in leading roles such as Desdemona (Otello), Mimí (La bohème), Suor Angelica and Lauretta (Gianni Schicchi) at the Castleton Festival as well as Rosina (Il barbiere di Siviglia) at the National Center for the Performing Arts in Beijing and in Beethoven’s Missa Solemnis with the Munich Philharmonic.
+She frequently worked with the late Lorin Maazel at the beginning of her professional career in leading roles such as Desdemona (Otello), Mimí (La bohème), Suor Angelica and Lauretta (Gianni Schicchi)at the Castleton Festival as well as Rosina (Il barbiere di Siviglia) att he National Center for the Performing Arts in Beijing and in Beethoven’s Missa Solemnis with the Munich Philharmonic.
 She has also enjoyed a close relationship with composer Tobias Picker, first performing the title role of Emmeline at Opera Theatre of St. Louis to critical acclaim and then reuniting with him for his opera Awakenings in the role of Rose for the opera’s east coast premiere in collaboration with Odyssey Opera & Boston Modern Opera Project.

 On the concert stage Ms. El-Khoury has joined many of the leading orchestras around the world including L’Orchestra Sinfonia Nazionale della Rai, the Luzerner Sinfonieorchester at the Grafenegg Festival for Strauss’s Vier Letzte Lieder, Moscow Philharmonic Orchestra, the Prague Philharmonic under the direction of Emmanuel Villaume for Beethoven’s 9th Symphony, the London Philharmonic Orchestra, the Orchestre de Paris for Rossini’s Stabat Mater as well as opening the NDR Elbphilharmonie Orchestra’s season in a gala concert performance.
 She has given recitals around the world including the Amici Chamber Ensemble in Toronto and at the Al Bustan Festival in her home country of Lebanon, highlighting repertoire of Lebanese culture.

-Ms. El-Khoury continues to be a cultural advocate for Lebanon, with many recent masterclasses at the Al Bustan Festival as well as mentoring young Lebanese singers through her teaching initiative Lessons for Lebanon.
+Ms. El-Khoury continues to be acultural advocate for Lebanon, with many recent masterclasses at the Al Bustan Festival as well as mentoring young Lebanese singers through her teaching initiative Lessons for Lebanon

 video Gallery